Netnet78/MyTodoApp/README.md

 <img src="assets\images\icons\appicon.png" width="120" height="120">

-## **A simple app packaged with functionalities such as organizing your tasks, manage your plans, and customizations as well.**
+## **A simple app packaged with functionalities such as helping you with tasks organization or plans management, and customizations over the application as well.**

 A passionate project of mine using the following technologies: